mauricio-dc-chainguard/versions/README.md

 ## Alternatives
 Manual Update: If the version data cannot be automatically fetched, a manual specification can be used, requiring manual updates to the `.status` fields.

+Note, this should be used only as a last resort and should also be acompanied by a link to a PR on endoflife as we don't want to maintain versions ourselves, rather this is used to unblock while upstream contributions are accepted.
+Once accepeted please create a followup to remove the `manual: true`.

 ```yaml
 kind: VersionStream
 metadata: